-Cuthbert, Escobar Lead Royals To 7-4 Victory Over Indians
+Cuthbert, Escobar lead Royals to 7-4 victory over Indians

 TRAINER’S ROOM

-Indians: RHP Corey Kluber tested his sprained right ankle with a short bullpen session.
-Kluber was hurt covering first base Friday night and it’s uncertain whether he will start Wednesday against Boston.
-Cleveland manager Terry Francona would not speculate about who would start in Kluber’s place.
+Indians: RHP Corey Kluber, who sprained his right ankle covering first base Friday night, threw a short bullpen session and plans to start Wednesday against Boston.
+“No restrictions,” Francona said.

 UP NEXT